HIV status of you and your partners

 You will feel in control during sex and you will not feel anxious or worried afterwards.

-Your HIV status is only as accurate as your last test result, plus the risks you have taken since.
+Your HIV status is only as accurate as your last test result, plus the risks you took in the few weeks before the test, and any risks you have taken since.

 If one partner is positive and one is negative